 Walk Right In Ministries is actively monitoring the incidence of Coronavirus Disease 2019 (COVID-19) in our region.
 We have been asked how COVID-19 is impacting our ministry and upcoming events such as our annual Jammin’ Pie Fest.
 We are closely following guidance from local health departments and the Centers for Disease Control and Prevention (CDC) regarding large gatherings, including CDC recommendations on preventing the spread of COVID-19.
-And we’re asking hard questions about the future of Jammin’ Pie Fest, our speaking ministry at live events and WRIM’s in-person consulting services.
+We’re asking hard questions about the near future of Jammin’ Pie Fest, our speaking ministry at live events and WRIM’s in-person consulting services.

-We know that COVID-19 will still be in the community come October.
+We know that COVID-19 will still be in the community for some time.
 We just don’t know to what extent.
 Our foremost concern is the health and safety of the families and individuals that we serve, our volunteers, the ministry team and the WRIM Board of Directors.
-Because of this, and with tremendous regret, we have made the very difficult decision to cancel Jammin Pie Fest this year.
+Because of this, and with tremendous regret, we have made the very difficult decision to cancel Jammin Pie Fest for 2020.

 In the meantime, Walk Right In Ministries continues to offer several virtual options including licensed pastoral counselling, caregiver coaching and various community-building services.
 For example, we introduced Real Talk Livestream chats for special needs families on Facebook (one or two Friday afternoons each month).
 And we launched Real Talk Multiply, a new biblically-based discussion group on Zoom every Tuesday afternoon at 2 pm CDT.
 Lisa has also written several articles including some related to coping during the pandemic.
 These can be found at the WRIM blog and Key Ministry blog.
 We will continue looking at new ways to support our community and this includes the ways we are offering virtual event experiences.

 We understand that the decision to cancel Jammin’ Pie Fest will be very disappointing to many and may seem to reflect extreme concern.
-After all, the event is still several months away.
-We want to assure you that our hopes remain high about the future of such gatherings and about the progress being made toward “flattening the curve.”
+We want to assure you that our hopes remain high about the future of such gatherings and about the progress being made toward “flattening the curve” and finding a vaccine.
 Nonetheless, we face some specific challenges that impact this decision:

 - Jammin’ Pie Fest serves a large group of guests and that includes a high percentage of people who could be more vulnerable if infected by the novel coronavirus.